Log in to your administrator in Adobe Sign.

 To install the Integration Key:

-The Edit Tenant Setup - Business Processes page loads.
+Search for and open the Edit Tenant Setup - Business Processes page.

-Remove documents awaiting eSignature when Document is Canceled – An optional configuration that removes documents from the signature cycle if a document is canceled in Workday.
+Remove documents awaiting eSignature when Document is Cancelled: An optional configuration that removes documents from the signature cycle if a document is canceled in Workday.

-Unique to using Adobe Sign with a Review Document step is the ability to have serialized Signer Groups.
-This allows you to specify role-based groups that sign in sequence.
-Parallel signing groups are not supported.
+Unique to using Adobe Sign with a Review Document Step is the ability to have serialized Signer Groups.
+Signer groups allow you to specify role-based groups that sign in sequence.
+Adobe Sign does not support parallel signing groups.

-For assistance configuring the Review Document step, refer to the Quick Start guide.
+For assistance configuring the Review Document Step, you may refer to the Quick Start Guide.

 Workday is the integration owner, and should be your first point of contact for questions about the scope of the integration, feature requests, or problems in day to day function of the integration.

 The workday community has several good articles on how to troubleshoot the integration and generate documents: